 - Call MyBreast to discuss possible surgery dates.
 Your surgery date will be secured after paying a deposit.

 - You will receive a confirmation letter and will need to pay the remaining surgical fee to MyBreast no later than 21 days before the date of your surgery.
-Find out more about the costs of surgery and the finance packages we offer.
+Find out more about the costs of surgery.

 - After an overnight stay in hospital, a follow-up consultation will be booked for you.
 Please ensure you follow all the MyBreast’s post-surgery aftercare guidelines.
 Your surgeon will provide you with all necessary information in your consultation.